rydmike/rydmike.github.io/blog_vikings_2022_talk.md

 <img src="https://rydmike.com/assets/Flutter-3-3.gif?raw=true" alt="Flutter-3-3" width="400"/>

 Luckily, all my material had been prepared using the beta release of Flutter 3.3, so I was all set.
-Well after a few updates late into the night, I was.
+Well, after a few updates late into the night, I was.

 My talk was the first one on the conference opening day in the main room.
 I was going on stage right after [Majid Hajian](https://twitter.com/mhadaily) had welcomed everyone to the conference.
 This was exciting, anticipations were high among the audience and speakers, as this was the first in person major Flutter conference in a long time.